svsc99/svsc99/README.md

 ### Hi there 👋

+   - 👋 Hi, I’m @svsc99
+   - 👀 I’m interested in every kind of automation, network device and in general, just everything that connects different things
+   - ⚡ In my free time, i fly and build FPV drones, build new network automations and operate a small datacenter
+   - 🌱 I’m currently learning Java / C# / Python3 / Docker / Kubernetes
+   - 💞️ I’m looking to collaborate on ...
+   - 📫 You can reach me under github@sven-schmid.ch or over Linkedin: https://www.linkedin.com/in/sven-s-179baa193

 <!--
 **svsc99/svsc99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.